1. The PIN2DMD.EXE tool

 1.1 Setting Devicemode, brightness and palettenumber

-The pin2dmd.exe tool is also used to do the basic configuration of the device.
-In online mode device must be powered up and the micro USB connected to the PC.
-It can be run in commandline and gui mode.
-A micro SD card must be inserted into the pin2dmd cardslot to store device settings, which is mandantory when used with a real pinball machine as input device.
+Instead of the onscreen menu, the pin2dmd.exe tool can also be used to do the basic configuration of the device.
+In online mode device must be powered up and USB connected to the PC.
 In offline mode all settings like config and palette are stored to the PC harddisk and can be copied to the pin2dmd microSD later.
 Palette files are named pin2dmd.pal and config files pin2dmd.dat.
-When you start the pin2dmd.exe without a commandline option you should see something like this
+When you start the pin2dmd.exe you should see something like this

 To test the communication you should see the display color changing when pressing the color buttons.
 Choose the desired device mode, brightness and palette number and press “Save Config” when done.

 1.2 Loading and saving a palette

 You can load palettes using the popular .dmc format generated from the pinmame setdmd utility.

 These files are only usable for pinball machines which use 4 shades (0,33,66 and 100%).
 A .dmc file is a textfile containing the RGB values for the different shades.
 The values are stored in the following format:

 After successfully loading a .dmc palette you can store the data on micro SD card using the save palette button.
 A palettes.dat file containing the palette data is generated by the device on the SD card.

 1.3 Dumping real pinball display data to file